Difference Between File and Folder

 What is Folder?

 The folders can have many entries as per the number of files created.
-If a file is deleted from the folder, the entry automatically gets deleted from the folder also.
+If a file is deleted from the folder, the entry automatically gets deleted from the folder, also.

 Folders are important to keep.
 They help organize numerous files into groups and make searching for a particular file easy.

-If we did not have any folders on our computer system, all the programs, documents, and different files would be found in the same place.
+If we did not have any folders on our computer system, all the programs, documents, and files would be in the same place.
 A Folder allows us to have multiple files in it.

 A folder does not have extensions like a file.